MiaRasmussen05/LunationDesign/README.md

    ### Future Features

    - A future feature could be adding a FAQ page.
-That way the most asked question could be answered allready on the site instead of the creater having to respond back to multiple people with the same answer.
+That way the most asked question could be answered already on the site instead of the creator having to respond back to multiple people with the same answer.
-   - Adding a 5 star rewiew of the stickers, or like button with a heart.
+   - Adding a 5 star review of the stickers, or like button with a heart.
-   - Another future feature could be adding a log in for visiters that comes back that have favorite stickers they want to keep.
-So when logged in you have a library with your favorite stickers.
+   - Another future feature could be adding a log in for visitors that comes back that have favourite stickers they want to keep.
+So when logged in you have a library with your favourite stickers.

 ## Typography and Color Scheme